-Childcare can be tricky to figure out, especially if both parents are working - but there are a number of ways to cut the costs.
+Childcare can be expensive and tricky to figure out - but there are a number of ways to cut the costs.

 The best options will depend on your circumstances, so get to grips with everything that’s available to you before making a plan.

 Here, we explain your childcare choices and provide tips that could help you save money on childcare.

 The four main options to think about are registered childminders, nurseries, nannies and au pairs.
 The type that’s best for you is likely to depend on:

 - How many hours a day and at what times you need childcare